rexdotsh/heurist-agent-framework/mesh/README.md

    - Run your test script locally to confirm no errors occur and that your agent works as expected.

 5. **Open a Pull Request**
-   - Summarize what your agent does and why it’s valuable.
+   - Summarize what your agent does and why it's valuable.
    - Include any relevant info (e.g., external APIs used, example test output).

 ### Coding Style and Best Practices